-Earlier this week, a private Russian lawyer on an anti-corruption crusade reportedly fell from the fourth floor of his Moscow apartment.
+In March, a private Russian lawyer on an anti-corruption crusade reportedly fell from the fourth floor of his Moscow apartment.

 Nikolai Gorokhov, 53, was near death with "severe head injuries" and remains in a hospital's intensive care unit, according to his friend, investor Bill Browder.